 b) Radial distribution

 Some potential mechanisms underlying the observed radial distribution are considered next.
 Figure 8 shows the distribution of dropsondes released from NOAA42, NOAA43, and AV6 within a 12-h window from 12 UTC 16 Sept. to 00 UTC 17 Sept., after Edouard had reached peak intensity and was weakening.
-These sondes are used to calculate planetary boundary layer (PBL) kinematic properties shown in Fig. 9, similar to analysis done in Hurricane Earl, which was rapidly intensifying at the time (2010; Montgomery et al. 2014; Rogers et al. 2015).
+These sondes are used to calculate planetary boundary layer (PBL) kinematic properties shown in Fig. 9, similar to an analysis done in Hurricane Earl, which was rapidly intensifying at the time (2010; Montgomery et al. 2014; Rogers et al. 2015).
 The largest number of sondes are released inside 50 km radius, at and near the RMW.
 However, a fairly large number of sondes are also released at outer radii (Fig. 8b).
 This radial distribution of sondes is comparable to that shown in the analyses of Hurricane Earl’s PBL structure.
-Figure 9 shows radius-height profiles of azimuthally-averaged radial flow, agradient wind wind (defined as the difference between the gradient flow and the total wind), and divergence on 16 Sept.
+Figure 9 shows radius-height profiles of azimuthally-averaged radial flow, agradient wind wind (defined as the difference between the total wind and the gradient flow), and divergence on 16 Sept.
 Similar to Earl (Rogers et al. 2015), inflow is maximized in the lowest few hundred meters.
 Both Earl and Edouard produced regions of significant supergradient flow at and inside the RMW, above 100 m altitude.
 Unlike Earl, however, the radial location of the peak inflow is 2-2.5 x RMW for Edouard, whereas for Earl the location was at ~1.5-2 x RMW.
 Furthermore, the radial location of the strongest convergence in Edouard is at ~1.5 x RMW, whereas for Earl that peak was located inside the RMW.
-The radial location of the peak convergence outside the RMW for Edouard lends support to the idea that this PBL convergence is a key determinant of the radial location of precipitation and deep convection, and may help to explain why most of the strongest updrafts on 16 Sept. shown in Fig. 5 are located radially outward from those on 14 Sept.
-It also supports the idea that a radial distribution of precipitation and deep convection outside the RMW is less conducive for intensification.
+The radial location of the peak convergence outside the RMW for Edouard lends support to the idea that this PBL convergence is a key determinant of the radial location of precipitation and deep convection, and may help to explain why most of the strongest updrafts on 16 Sept. shown in Fig. 5, while still primarily located at and inside the low-level RMW, are located radially outward from those on 14 Sept.
 Unfortunately, there was not an adequate distribution of dropsondes outside the RMW to perform a similar PBL calculation on 14 Sept.